victorfu14/victorfu14.github.io/header/about.markdown

 ---
 I'm Yiwei (YEE-WAY), a student majoring in Mathematics and Computer Science at University of Michigan.

 This is very likely to be a random blog where I wrote some naive stuff to record my studying or amateur research in some field.
-The real showcase should be [my personal website](//www.victorfu.com) which is still under construction.
 If you like this blog I would be more than honored.

 ![someFunnyComic](../assets/images/about/fieldPurity.png)